 When opportunity knocks, James Strathdee answers.
 And it’s a strategy that continues to pay off for the Gold Coast Young Entrepreneur of the Year finalist.

-Strathdee is the Director of One Power Solar and its subsidiary Elite Installations, and this year launched Cobra Digital which generates online sales leads for a range of industries.
+Strathdee is the Director of One Power Solar and its subsidiary Elite Installations, and this year launched Cobra Digital (now known as Leadify) which generates online sales leads for a range of industries.

 It’s been a bumper year for Strathdee’s solar supply and installation operations, having tripled the size of the team and expanded its operations on the Gold Coast and in Newcastle.

 ““At the start when you’re trying to sell solar from someone’s garage and make enough money to turn over wages for the week, you’re searching for the ideas and the opportunities and that keeps you awake at night,” he says.

 “The most fascinating thing about this year – having grown exponentially – is that the more we grow, the faster and more regularly opportunity seems to turn up at the front door.”

 When Strathdee finished high school in his native Christchurch, a local jewellery business was looking for an apprentice — so he went for it.